brandonscript/mui-custom-svg-icons/README.md

 2. `yarn install`

 # Usage
-1. Add your icons to /icons
+1. Add your icons to `/icons`

 2. `yarn build`

-3. Drop the `dist` folder into your MUI project (maybe rename it to `icons` or something sensible) and
+3. Drop the `/dist` folder into your MUI project (maybe rename it to `/icons` or something sensible) and
    ```
    import { IconName } from "./icons/"
    ```